GustafEnebog/project-2/README.md

 ## Testing
 ### Manual testing
-+ I have manually tested that:
++ I have manually tested:
-  + The most complex function in the code (cyclomatic complexity rating of 13) can be considered "More complex to understand" and with a "moderate risk to modify" whereas the median function (cyclomatic complexity rating of 5) can be considered as a "Simple procedure to understand" and with a "little risk to modify"
 	+ That all output parameters have been calculated correctly
   + the "tool tip on hover" all work.
-  + Wrong input, e.g. letters are not accepted, decimal numbers!!!
+  + Wrong input type, e.g. strings are not accepted.
-	+ wrong input, e.g. email address field without an @-sign receive a complaint as well as a form submission-button-click results in a confirmation page.
   + Responsive design shifts correctly at the breakpoint (width: 576px) between the drawing- and the input-output-area stacked (mobil) and side-by-side (inline) for larger devices
+  + The most complex function in the code (cyclomatic complexity rating of 13) can be considered "More complex to understand" and with a "moderate risk to modify" whereas the median function (cyclomatic complexity rating of 5) can be considered as a "Simple procedure to understand" and with a "little risk to modify"

 + Manual testing has been carried out on:
   + Different browsers: Chrome, Firefox, Edge and Safari